Kevin Kelly joined FOX16 back in March of 2004. He’s the Anchor for FOX16 News at 5:30 and 9 p.m.

 Since 1991, Kevin has worked in a number of news markets and traveled extensively covering important local and national stories.
 He covered Ground Zero in New York shortly after the 9/11 attacks; the aftermath of Hurricane Katrina in New Orleans; the devastating EF-4 tornado that hit Mayflower and Vilonia; the Vice-Presidential debate in St. Louis and the American Idol Finale in Hollywood, in which Arkansas’ very own Kris Allen was crowned the winner.

 In addition to his anchoring duties, he launched an anti-bullying campaign called, "Step-Up, Stop Bullying."
-Several times a month, he takes his campaign on the road, visiting a number of middle schools throughout Central Arkansas -- teaching kids about the dangers of bullying.
-He also produces a weekly “Neighborhood Crime Tracker” segment in which he informs viewers of various crimes in and around Central Arkansas.
+Several times a month, he takes his campaign on the road, visiting a number of elementary and middle schools throughout Central Arkansas -- teaching kids about the dangers of bullying.

 Kevin’s hard work and dedication has been recognized over the years.
-He has earned five Emmy Awards and was awarded five Associated Press Awards, including “Anchor of the Year.”
+He has earned seven Emmy Awards and has been awarded five Associated Press Awards, including “Anchor of the Year.”

 Giving back to his community is a top priority.
 Kevin is actively involved with several charitable organizations including the Muscular Dystrophy Association, the March of Dimes, the Red Cross, and speaks extensively to teenagers about the dangers of drugs and alcohol.

 Kevin loves to play golf, soccer and tennis.
 But in 2007, he started running and hasn't stopped.
-Since then he’s completed nine Marathons and is now an active triathlete, finishing five – 70.3 Ironman competitions.
+Since then he’s completed nine marathons and is now an active triathlete, finishing nine – 70.3 Ironman competitions.
 Right now he’s training for his next big race.
 Call him crazy.... but he loves the rush and the challenge.

 Click here to email Kevin.